markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

 Repetition of certain terms and phrases is a good thing in documentation.
 It reinforces the connection of an idea to a term.
 This can be boring to type sometimes.
-Programming languages use usually constants for that.
+Programming languages usually use constants for that and |sph| can do that too.
-*Sphinx* can help you with that.
 For example, my earlier post about *Elasticsearch* (see :ref:`elastic-stack-elk-elasticsearch`) used that word in that format multiple times in the post.